zenika-open-source/hygie/docs/guide/gettingStarted.md

 If your project is hosted on an official github or gitlab repository, you can leave the GITHUB_API and GITLAB_API as default.
 But, if you are using another host, you have to adapt the API URL.

+## Google API

+The `SendEmailRunnable` makes use of Google API to send mails.

+If you want to use it, you need to create the `crendentials.json` file as describe [in the offical documentation](https://developers.google.com/gmail/api/quickstart/nodejs).

+You just have to follow `Step 1` to get your credentials.

+> Warn: the chosen account will be the sender (email `from` field) of all emails sended through the `SendEmailRunnable`.

 ## Testing the project

 ### GitLab local instance